unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER | UWSGI_OPT_CHEAPER

-set the initial number of processes to spawn in cheaper mode
+``help``: set the initial number of processes to spawn in cheaper mode

 cheaper-algo
 ************